pixel-modelers/easyBragg/README.md

 export PYTHONPATH=$PWD/simtbx_project:$PWD/ext
 ```

 Note, at each fresh login one should source conda, activate simtbx env, and set `PYTHONPATH`.
-Try an install script:
+For that, create an env script:

 <details>
   <summary>`setup_ezbragg.sh`</summary>